-Details about your rights and how to exercise them are set out on the University of Cumbria Privacy Notice
+Details about your rights and how to exercise them are set out on our Data Protection webpage.

 Some of these rights are not absolute, for example you do not have the right to ask for your personal data to be erased beyond a certain point in the research.